-Couchbase Cloud uses customer master keys that are 256-bit Advanced Encryption Standard (AES) symmetric keys and are not exportable.
+Couchbase Capella uses customer master keys that are 256-bit Advanced Encryption Standard (AES) symmetric keys and are not exportable.
 AES-256, which has a key length of 256 bits, supports the largest bit size and is practically unbreakable by brute force based on current computing power, making it the strongest encryption standard.
 A new key is created for each cluster/database.

 Customer master keys use hardware security modules (HSMs) that have been validated under FIPS 140-2.